itzakio/deshi-deals-web/readme.md

 console.log("el");
 ```

--**getElementsByClassName:** This element selector select one or multiple element with the matching Class Name.
+- **getElementsByClassName:** This element selector select one or multiple element with the matching Class Name.
 It returns live HTMLCollection.
 If DOM changes like adding or removing the elements.
 The elements updates automatically.

 **Example:**
 ```html